 What Commercial Trucking Insurance Covers

-Insurance is one of the most important expenses that a trucking company will incur to remain protected from common risks.
+Commercial trucking insurance is one of the most important expenses that a trucking company will incur to remain protected from common risks.
 Commercial trucking insurance offers a wide range of coverages, including the following:

 Trucking companies should acquire physical damage coverage for damage to their trucks and trailers.
 The premium for this type of insurance is typically based on the value of the equipment.
 While coverage is not required by law, most lienholders will require it if vehicles are financed.
 If the vehicle should suffer a loss due to physical damage, the insurance company will pay out the market value.